AnyChart/docs.anychart.com/Basic_Charts/3D/Line_Chart.md

 To build a 3D Line chart, use the {api:anychart#line3d}anychart.line3d(){api} chart constructor.
 You can either pass your data to the chart constructor or create a series by using the {api:anychart.charts.Cartesian3d#line}line(){api} method.

-The following sample shows how to create a basic multi-series 3D Line chart:
+The following sample shows how to create a basic multiple-series 3D Line chart:

 ```
 // create a 3d line chart